 When you first lay eyes upon Playa Manuel Antonio, you’ll notice an exceptional view.
-The beach has plenty of shade from the surrounding rainforest, along with clear blue waters and The waters are much calmer along the beach and extremely suitable for swimming.
+The beach has plenty of shade from the surrounding rainforest, along with clear blue waters.
+The waters are much calmer along the beach and extremely suitable for swimming.

 There are also tide pools that are perfect for snorkeling and seeing coral, tropical fish, sea turtles, and sea urchins.

-The beach does not have any restaurants close by, so make sure that you pack a picnic for your family to hold you over.
+The beach does not have any restaurants close by, so going early and getting out before lunch is advised.
+You can not bring food into the park.
 You’ll also want to be advised that there are plenty of monkeys in the area and the beach can get fairly crowded at times due to its popularity.

 Located Within Manuel Antonio National Park

 Manuel Antonio Beach National Park receives up to 600 visitors each day and is loaded with wildlife surrounded by a gorgeous setting.
 The park has iguanas, sloths, frogs, agoutis, and countless species of birds.
 It is a popular place for spotting sloths in Costa Rica.
 If you’re visiting during the peak season (starting in December) you’ll want to get there early in the morning after purchasing tickets in advance.

-There are also 3 hiking trails within the park that are nothing too difficult, but may be too much for children.
-Also, a guide is recommended that can fill you in on information about the wildlife.
+There are also 3 hiking trails within the park that aren’t too difficult, but may be too much for children.
+Also, a guide is recommended to help you spot, and fill you in on information about the wildlife.
 The beach is located within the national park itself, so there is an admission fee of $16 for adults, while 12 and under are free.

 There are so many activities in the surrounding Manuel Antonio area that you simply can’t enjoy them all.
 There’s scuba diving, whitewater rafting, surfing, sportfishing, and riverboat safaris that will take you through the Damas Island Estuary.
 The north end of the beach is especially ideal for surfing, as well as learning how to surf.